-The next available intake for this programme is in February 2017.
-The Programme Manager, Eva Kiss, would be delighted to discuss the programme with you directly.
+We are accepting applications for our spring 2019 Cohorts in Cambridge and Dublin.
+The Programme Manager, Denise King, would be delighted to discuss the programme with you directly.

 Who is this programme for?

 The Certified Bank Director programme is targeted at executive and non-executive directors of the main and subsidiary boards of banks.
 It will be highly beneficial, not only to individuals new to the roles and responsibilities of being a bank director, but also to experienced bank directors operating in a significantly changed regulatory landscape.
 This programme is also targeted at senior managers aspiring to be bank executive directors and/ or identified as potential future executive directors within their organisation.
 All candidates are advised to speak with the programme director, Dr Kate Cullen, prior to submitting an application form.